ironicbadger/docker-snapraid/README.md

 To save building it yourself, you can also download the `.deb` file as an artifact from GitHub actions.

+### Pre-built artifacts

+With each commit to `master` GitHub CI runs and uploads the built `.deb` file as an artifcat associated with every build.

 ## Changes

 * Aug 2022 - Finally fixed errors with `build.sh` for both Ansible and GitHub CI.